mbborromeo/flickr-photo-gallery/README.md

 - js/data-jsonp.js
 - css/main.css

+The layout is mobile responsive, and has been cross-browser compatibility tested on IE11+, Firefox and Chrome.

 To run, download the Repository from Git and double-click on the index.html file, or view live on GitHub Pages: https://mbborromeo.github.io/flickr-photo-gallery/